JulioHC00/cmesrc/README.md

 git clone https://github.com/JulioHC00/cmesrc.git
 ```

-Once you have the repository cloned, cd into the folder using `cd cmesrc` and run
+Once you have the repository cloned, cd into the folder using `cd cmesrc`.
+You should now download the `raw_data.zip` file from the zenodo repository and extract it into the `data/` folder.
+Now run

 ```bash
 make create_environment